Use tables to make complex material easier to understand

-Probably the most useful type of table is the "if-then table."
-An "if-then" table organizes the material by a situation (if something is the case) and the consequence (then something else happens).
-The rewritten regulation in the "if-then" table below is far clearer than the dense text it replaces.
-It also makes the document appear less dense and easier on the eye.
+Probably the most useful type of table is the “if-then table.”
+An “if-then” table organizes the material by a situation (if something is the case) and the consequence (then something else happens).
+The rewritten regulation in the “if-then” table below is far clearer than the dense text it replaces.
+It also makes the information seem less dense and easier on the eye.

 § 163.25 Will BIA withhold any forest management deductions?

 We will withhold a forest management deduction if the contract for the sale of forest products has a value of over $5,000.
 The deduction will be a percentage of the price we get from the buyer.
 The following table shows how we determine the amount of the deduction.

 |a tribe requests an increase in the deduction through a tribal resolution||they send us a written request||the percentage requested by the tribe|

 |an authorized tribal representative requests a decrease in the deduction||we approve the decrease||the percentage requested, with a one percent minimum|